-Robert Cornman (Vice-President) – Robert is Plainfield Township resident who retired as a Director from Flowserve, one of the world’s largest manufacturers of pumps, valves, and seals with over 19,000 employees in over 60 countries.
-Robert is currently serving on Plainfield Township’s Recreation Board and is a registered Professional Engineer.
+Robert Cornman (President) – Robert is Plainfield Township resident who retired as a Director from Flowserve, one of the world’s largest manufacturers of pumps, valves, and seals with over 19,000 employees in over 60 countries.
+Robert is currently serving on Plainfield Township’s Recreation Board, Plainfield Township’s Zoning Hearing Board, and is a registered Professional Engineer.

 Peter Albanese (Treasurer) – Pete is one of the principal owners of Wind Gap Electric, an electrical contracting company that works primarily on commercial, industrial and institutional projects throughout the Lehigh Valley, Monroe County, and northern New Jersey.
 Pete lives in Plainfield Township.